cssconf/blog-content/2015/2015-09-08_cssclasses-interview-lucie-hoehler/2015-09-08_cssclasses-interview-lucie-hoehler.md

 ---
-title:             CSSclasses: a CSSconf EU and OpenTechSchool Initiative
+title:             CSSclasses a CSSconf EU and OpenTechSchool Initiative
 tagline:          'interview with CSSclasses alumnus-turned-coach Lucie Höhler'
-description:      'CSSclasses: what, where, why'
+description:      'CSSclasses what, where, why'
 keywords:          Lucie, Höhler, CSSconf, Berlin, conference, CSS, classes, lessons
 excerpt:          'Designed for beginners and experts alike, CSSclasses is a series of one day events for people interested in getting acquainted and creative with CSS.
 Lucie Höhler of the CSSconf EU team attended the classes as a participant last year and is still involved, now as a coach.'
 ---